Get the latest strategies to protect your revenue in your inbox

 Damaged brand reputation

 Consumers can be easily fooled by a scam ad, counterfeit product, or other schemes of copyright infringement used online.
-Because scammers typically use infringements to impersonate brands they’re stealing from, the original brand is often blamed.
+Because scammers typically use infringements to impersonate the brands they’re stealing from, the original brand is often blamed.
 Having these infringements on the market can quickly damage your reputation as a brand or creator and make your loyal customers lose faith in you.

 What things are not covered by copyright laws?

 Not everything is protected by copyright law, and brand owners and content creators need to know what won’t be enforceable.
+Content that isn’t covered by copyright laws include:

 Ideas & Non-tangible works